-The San Diego Zoo Safari Park is unlike any other zoo experience.
-You will love the Safari Park, which houses over 3,500 animals in large habitat areas.
-The animals are given plenty of stimulation and in many cases the opportunity to rub noses with many other species they might encounter in a natural environment.
+The San Diego Zoo Safari Park is unlike any other zoo experience, and we think your family will toadally love it.
+The Safari Park houses over 3,600 animals in large habitat areas.
+The animals are given plenty of stimulation and, in many cases, the opportunity to rub noses with many other species they might encounter in a natural environment.
 As you can imagine, creating an environment where the animals can roam and graze means spreading things out … a lot.
-This 1,800-acre wildlife preserve and botanical garden offers a lot of adventure.
+So this 1,800-acre wildlife preserve and botanical garden offer a lot of adventure.
 We're here with expert advice and great San Diego Zoo Safari Park tips.
-If you have high-energy, adventurous tadpoles that you often think belong in a zoo or dream of going on safari in Africa, then this is the right destination for your family vacation.

 San Diego Zoo Safari Park Tips

 The Safari Park used to be known as the Wild Animal Park.
 It changed names when it changed directions to allow more intimate animal encounters and adventure experiences that are kind of like going on a mini safari.
 You can even camp out in the middle of the savanna between the elephants and lions for Roar & Snore!
 Other experiences include zip-lining over animal enclosures, meeting animals up close in a safari setting or getting a condor’s-eye view of the park from a giant balloon.

 There are a number of experiences that will get you up close and personal with the animals, and it's best to book those in advance.
 You’ll save money reserving in advance rather than purchasing in the park — plus you'll guarantee your spot.
 Many of these experiences have age restrictions, so keep those in mind as you search for the right experience for your family.
 You can sign up online or call 619-718-3000.
 Make sure you purchase your ticket in advance (especially for the early morning safaris, which start before the ticket windows open), as the safaris do not include admission.